PolCPP/PSO2es-Translation/README.md

 ## Usage

 1. Get the Fileco.dat from PSO2es /Android/data/com.sega.phantasystar2es/cache/sd
 2. Load the Patcher tool.
-From https://dl.dropboxusercontent.com/u/3115520/PhantomEsbreaker.zip or https://dl.dropboxusercontent.com/u/3115520/LinuxEsBreaker.zip for a linux version.
+From https://dl.dropboxusercontent.com/u/3115520/aidanudes.zip
 3. Put Fileco where the tool says, json files in a json subfolder.
 4. Hit the loadit button
 5. Hit the load in and generate json button (this updates the pso2es database on memory), and updates the json files with new entries.
 Wait a few minutes.
 (Json lib is too slow, but since its not a process thats done every 5 min i don't care).